For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.

 I went home that night high as a kite from both the Singapore sling and the Euphoria of dancing like no one was watching.

-- What else have I missed out on because I was too afraid?
+What else had I missed out on because I was too afraid?

 Becoming Less Fearful and More Adventurous

 A lot has happened since my first fearless public dance.
-Too much to list here obviously but I still have that fear of dancing in public; old habits die hard I guess.
-And I still care what other people think, however, I don’t let fear stop me anymore and neither should you.
+Too much to list here but I still have that fear of dancing in public and I still care what other people think, however, I don’t let fear stop me anymore and neither should you.

 Eleanor Roosevelt once said…